jtkovacs/jtkovacs.github.io/refs/tocs/project-management_TOC.md

-# 3. Project planning
+# 3. Planning a project

-## 3.1. ... in Agile methodologies
+## 3.1.
+Agile methodologies

 In the traditional "serial" or lifecycle project management approach, requirements are translated into deliverables, deliverables are translated into a work breakdown structure (WBS), and the WBS is translated into a schedule and budget.
-Per Ambler (n.d.), about two-thirds of requirements elicited in this way lead to features that are never or rarely used, i.e. "spectacular levels of waste".
+Per Ambler (1999), about two-thirds of requirements elicited in this way lead to features that are never or rarely used, i.e. "spectacular levels of waste".
 In response, Agile tries to match development processes to the realities of constantly shifting requirements using:

 - ... in place of a schedule, a **stack** of prioritized requirements with detailed modeling done 'just in time';
 - ... in place of a budget, funding is continuously adjusted in response to the **value** delivered by products.

-## 3.2. ... in lifecycle methodologies
+## 3.2.
+Lifecycle methodologies

 ### 3.2.1.
 Communications plan

 Per Collella (2009), effective organizational communication requires a **communications strategy,** which includes (1) a core message that is not burdened with IT jargon, (2) the capacity to refine messages in response to stakeholder cues, and (3) assessment; a **communications plan** for institutionalizing and executing the strategy; and **communication delivery skills.**

 Per PMI (2013):

 - Be able to sell people on the strategic value of communication
 - Know who you need to talk to, and how much [(see: RACI plan)](#raci-plan)
 - Plan should specify modes of communication; adjust to people's habits where possible